3d-omics/mg_assembly/README.md

 4. Run it with your own data:

-   1. Edit `config/samples.tsv` and add your samples names, a library identifier to differentiate them, where are they located, the adapters used, and the coassemblies each sample will belong to:
+   1. Edit `config/samples.tsv` and add your samples names, a library identifier to differentiate them, where are they located, the adapters used, and the coassemblies each sample will belong to.
+If no adapters are specified, they are asumed to be the current Nextera ones: `AGATCGGAAGAGCACACGTCTGAACTCCAGTCA` and `AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT` for forward and reverse, respectively.

     ```tsv
     sample_id	library_id	forward_filename	reverse_filename	forward_adapter	reverse_adapter	assembly_ids
-    sample1	lib1	resources/reads/sample1_1.fq.gz	resources/reads/sample1_2.fq.gz	AGATCGGAAGAGCACACGTCTGAACTCCAGTCA	AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT	sample1, all
+    sample1	lib1	resources/reads/sample1_1.fq.gz	resources/reads/sample1_2.fq.gz			sample1, all
-    sample2	lib1	resources/reads/sample1_2.fq.gz	resources/reads/sample1_1.fq.gz	AGATCGGAAGAGCACACGTCTGAACTCCAGTCA	AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT	all
+    sample2	lib1	resources/reads/sample1_2.fq.gz	resources/reads/sample1_1.fq.gz			all
     ```

     2. Edit `config/features.yml` with reference databases: